Contract process

 But if it doesn’t, using a contract variation is a better option.
 After all, creating contracts can be time-consuming.
 Anything you can do to prevent this double work is a win.

-Want to find out more about contract variations?
+Find out more about contract variations

 If you want to find out more about how to vary a contract, check out this guide to contract amendments.
 We also have an employment contract amendment template that’s free to download.
 But if you want to brush up on your contract management skills, check out these best practices for contract management and contract management courses.